imhnab/Lab3-Analyzing-a-Port-Scan/README.md

 ## Game Levels Summary
 - Using `Zenmap` to Performing a Ping Sweep
-- Using `Zenmap` to Performing an Quick Scan
 - Using `wireshark` to Analyze the Ping Sweep
+- Using `Zenmap` to Performing an Quick Scan of the Windows Machine
+- Using `Zenmap` to Performing a Connect Scan of Port 135 only
 - Using `wireshark` to Analyze the Conncet Scan

 ## Topology summary